MIT Sloan School of Management

 He is the author or coauthor of three books, Social Media Management: Persuasion in Networked Culture (Oxford University Press, 2016), The Sports Strategist: Developing Leaders for a High Performance Industry (Oxford University Press, 2015), and The Elusive Fan: Reinventing Sports in a Crowded Marketplace (McGraw-Hill, 2006).

-He teaches a number of courses in the graduate programs at MIT Sloan, including Communication for Leaders, Social Media Management, Sloan Fellows Seminar on Leadership, and a new course on sports management and analytics that will be offered in spring 2020.
+He teaches a number of courses in the graduate programs at MIT Sloan, including Social Media Management, Sports Strategy and Analytics, Communication for Leaders, and Sloan Fellows Seminar on Leadership.

 Shields also teaches in the MIT Sloan Executive Education program.
 He is the Faculty Director of two programs: the Formula 1 Extreme Innovation Series and the Global Executive Academy.
 He also serves as the CoFaculty Director of the LEAD20@MIT program with the Ruderman Family Foundation.
-In addition, he created and teaches the open enrollment program Analytics Management: Business Lessons from the Sports Data Revolution.
+In addition, he created and teaches the open enrollment program Analytics Management: Business Lessons from the Sports Data Revolution and the self-paced online program Management Analytics: Decision-Making Lessons from the Sports Industry.
 Shields also teaches in two other open enrollment programs: Communication and Persuasion in the Digital Age and Maximizing Your Personal Productivity.